kadas-albireo/kadas-albireo.github.io/manual/src/en/analysis.md

 ## <a name="sec4"></a>Ephemeris

 The **_Ephemeris_** tool calculates sun and moon ephemeris (position, rise and set times, moon phase) at a selected terrain position and moment in time.
+The checkbox allows configuring whether the relief is considered for the computation.